nrryuya/cbc-validator-rotation/README.md

 # CBC Casper Validator Rotation

-Simulation of validator rotation in CBC Casper
+Simulation of validator rotation in CBC Casper @EDCON HACK 2019

 ## Introduction
 CBC Casper is one of the cutting-edge research of blockchain consensus protocol.